Safe Harbor Rules for Estimated Taxes

 Bottom line

-Safe Harbor 3 (100% / 110% of last year's tax) is the freelancer's escape hatch.
+Safe Harbor 3 (100% / 110% of last year's tax) is the freelancer's relief provision.
 Pay that amount in equal quarterly installments and you cannot be penalized — no matter how much you owe at filing.
+State-level safe harbors generally mirror federal but verify per state.
 Use our calculator to estimate this year's tax burden, but reference last year's actual tax paid as your safe-harbor target if your income is volatile.